neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

 - Compare the behavior of the application to before.
 We have flashes of no data when the `id` changes but the data is not yet fetched.
 Only after the data is fetched we see the new joke.
 This way the local `id` state and the fetched data are always in sync.
 - Show (by clicking the Prev/Next buttons) that the data is **cached** and we don't see the loading state when we click through jokes we have already loaded.
-- You can open the Browser DevTools and check the Network tab to see that even though the data is cached, SWR still revalidates the data in the background.
+- You can open the browser dev tools and check the network tab to see that even though the data is cached, SWR still revalidates the data in the background.
 This is what the "stale while revalidate" strategy is all about.

-### Optional: Combine Fetched Data with Local State
+### Optional: Combining Fetched Data with Local State

 > 💡 The following explanation is only one of many ways to combine fetched data with local state.
 This pattern will help students with the next recap project.
 The handout contains a detailed explanation of this pattern.
 >